logo

 MEALS

-11 Days Lodge
+Duration: 4 + 7= 11 Days Accomodation: Lodge

-You drive short to domestic airport terminal for an early morning flight to Lukla – small town developed after the Everest region became famous.
+You drive to domestic airport terminal for an early morning flight to Lukla – small town developed after the Everest region became famous.
 Thrilling flight of about 30 minutes that offers spectacular view of the Himalayan ranges, river beds, terraced landscape, forest lands at the Lukla airstrip – notoriously famous for one of the most dangerous airports of the world.
 You will meet with some crew members here (porters).
 Trek for today is short, and easy to begin with as most of the trail descend, or have little gentle uphill.
 After a three and half-hours to four hours’ trek you reach the small village of Phakding on the bank of beautiful Dudh Koshi River.
 Overnight local lodge.

 MEALS